rage/programming-25/data/exam_adv.md

 #### Exam results

 * The results of the exam will be emailed to you when the course has been fully graded.
+The grading of exam will be completed within 4 weeks of the exam.
 * The email will also contain instructions for registering your course credits.
+* The credits are registered by enrolling in the course at the open university.

 #### Other information